 - Extra channels that apply to the community

 As mentioned before, users can create private channels.
-Private channels mean that member access-only can view the channel.
-For example, servers can have a moderator-only chat and an admin-only chat.
+Private channels mean member access-only.
+In other words, an admin-only channel means only admins can view the channel.
+The same thing with moderator-only channels.
+Only moderators can view the channel.

 Step Five: Setting Channel Preferences